caffeinatedragon/simple-expressions/README.md

 print(exp.solve()) # should print: 28
 ```

-To switch the order of terms using the Associative Property, use the `Expression.switch()` method.
+To switch the order of terms using the Commutative Property, use the `Expression.switch()` method.

 ```python
 switched = exp.switch()